-Use ChompChomp interactive exercises/quizzes to improve your skills; turn in 2 completed and self-corrected exercises per week (weeks 2-11) to your DROP BOX.
+Use ChompChomp interactive exercises/quizzes to improve your skills; turn in 2 completed and self-corrected exercises per week (weeks 1-10) to your DROP BOX.
 If you miss a week, you miss the points available for that week.
+This is worth 100 points, which can be the difference between an A and a B, or a B or a C....